StefanAmur/test/4thDimension.md

 ### Data is the new oil

-- [x] Implement (Google) analytics - did not see it
+- [x] Implement (Google) analytics

 ### Perform all the tests

-- [x] Lighthouse - !!not too great results for Mobile: Performance, Accessibility  and SEO | Desktop: Accesibility, SEO
+- [x] Lighthouse - !!not too great results for Mobile: Performance, Accessibility  and SEO | Desktop: Accessibility, SEO
 - [x] W3C validator - !!validator reports some errors on all pages

 ### Putting the antics back in semantics (but only for the html)